Lamorkitu93/pyxel_game/README.md

-use zqsd or custom keys for the direction, press space to jump, press j for dash, press k for bow, press h for sword
+use zqsd or custom keys for the direction, press space to jump, press j for dash, press k for bow once unlocked, press h for sword once unlocked